wiggles35/CServer/README.md

 ## Errata

-Summary of things that don't work (quite right).
+We are currently unaware of anything that does not work (quite) right, aside from memory that is still reachable.

 ## Contributions

-Enumeration of the contributions of each group member.
+Each of us shared 50%/50% of the workload for this project.
+We worked together exclusively.

 [Final Project]: https://www3.nd.edu/~pbui/teaching/cse.20289.sp20/project.html
 [CSE 20289 Systems Programming (Spring 2020)]: https://www3.nd.edu/~pbui/teaching/cse.20289.sp20/